S-C-A-N/SCANsat/README.md

 The instruments window provides a readout of several types of data based on current scanning coverage.

 * **Location** Shows the vessel's current coordinates; not dependent on scanning coverage
+* **Target Dist.** Shows the vessel's distance to the SCANsat or MechJeb landing target; only shown when within 15km
 * **Waypoint** Shows if the vessel is inside of a current FinePrint waypoint; not dependent on scanning coverage
-* **Altitude** Shows the vessel's current altitude above the terrain; shows the current terrain altitude when landed
+* **Altitude** Shows the vessel's current altitude above the terrain; shows the current terrain altitude when landed; shows ocean depth when splashed down
 * **Slope** Shows a highly localized slope based on a 3X3 grid centered 5m around the vessel
 * **Biome** Shows the biome that the current vessel is in or over
 * **Resource** Shows the resource abundance at the current location; when more than one resource is available buttons along the sides allow for switching between these resources